Matteo Arnaldi vs. Aslan Karatsev: Prediction and Match Betting Odds | Zhuhai Championships

 Matteo Arnaldi vs. Aslan Karatsev Trends and Insights

-- Arnaldi has played 42 matches over the past 12 months (across all court surfaces), and 24.9 games per match (23.1 in best-of-three matches).
+- Through 42 matches over the past year (across all court surfaces), Arnaldi has played 24.9 games per match (23.1 in best-of-three matches) and won 51.0% of them.

-- Karatsev is averaging 25.0 games per match (22.9 in best-of-three matches) through his 52 matches played in the past 12 months across all court surfaces, winning 51.0% of those games.
+- Karatsev has averaged 25.0 games per match (22.9 in best-of-three matches) in his 52 matches played in the past 12 months across all court surfaces, while winning 51.0% of the games.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.